jvanbruegge/adcs_plot/README.md

 ## Step 2: Let's begin

 So the first step is to scaffold a new boilerplate.
 Luckily thanks to [create-cycle-app](https://github.com/cyclejs-community/create-cycle-app) this is quite easy.
-I also want use typescript so we'll use the `one-fits-all` flavor (shameless plug).
+I also want to use typescript so we'll use the `one-fits-all` flavor (shameless plug).

 ```
 create-cycle-app adcs_plot --flavor cycle-scripts-one-fits-all